PerkinsDan/trading-platform/Docs/apps/MarketData/constants/Ticker.md

 **What does it do?**

-Enum class for the different tickers we use
+Enum class for the different tickers we use.

 **Where do we use it?**